-How to Track Forex Trades
+How Beginners Should Track Trades

 Keeping a detailed trading journal is crucial for tracking forex trades.
 It helps new traders to improve their strategies and handle risks effectively.
 Writing down all the forex trade details and checking metrics like Profit Factor, along with using advanced tools, can help traders understand what changes they might need in their trading strategy.